sabarjp/XIVHotbar2/README.md

 }
 ```

-NOTE: When reloading the hotbar, the game may lose track of your pet.
-When it engages an enemy, it should re-detect.
+NOTE: When reloading the add-on, or if your pet dies far from you, the game may lose track of your pet.
 NOTE: Jug pet recast works off charges.
 Right now the code assumes a 30 second charge build time, making this dynamic is a future change.